 While this book aims to introduce Python packaging at a beginner level, we assume readers have basic familiarity with the concepts listed in Table 1:

 Plotting and Programming in Python: Writing Functions 1

 (Optional) Basic familiarity with version control and Git and GitHub (or similar tools)

 Throughout this book we use

-bar to refer to variables and function parameters.
+src/ to refer to files and directories respectively.

-If you have an electronic version of the book, e.g., https://py-pkgs.org, all code is rendered in such a way that you can easily copy and paste directly from your browser to your Python interpreter or editor.
+If you are reading an electronic version of the book, e.g., https://py-pkgs.org, all code is rendered so that you can easily copy and paste directly from your browser to your Python interpreter or editor.

 The Python software ecosystem is constantly evolving.
-While the packaging workflows and concepts discussed in this book are effectively tool-agnostic, the tools we do use in the book may have been updated by the time you read it.
+While we aim to make the packaging workflows and concepts discussed in this book tool-agnostic, the tools we do use in the book may have been updated by the time you read it.
 If the maintainers of these tools are doing the right thing by documenting, versioning, and properly deprecating their code (we’ll explore these concepts ourselves in Chapter 7: Releasing and versioning), then it should be straightforward to adapt any outdated code in the book.

 We’d like to thank everyone that has contributed to the development of Python Packages.
-This is an open source textbook that began as supplementary material for the University of British Columbia’s Master of Data Science program and was subsequently developed openly on GitHub where it has been read, revised, and supported by many students, educators, practioners and hobbyists.
+This is an open source book that began as supplementary material for the University of British Columbia’s Master of Data Science program and was subsequently developed openly on GitHub where it has been read, revised, and supported by many students, educators, practitioners and hobbyists.
 Without you all, this book wouldn’t be nearly as good as it is, and we are deeply grateful.
-A special thanks to those who directly contributed to the text via GitHub (in alphabetical order):
+A special thanks to those who have contributed to or provided feedback on the text via GitHub (in alphabetical order of GitHub username):